It refers to nausea and vomiting that progresses severely in pregnant women in medicine.

 Causes and risk factors of hyperemesis gravidarum

-When the scientists compared variations in the DNA of pregnant women without nausea and vomiting with women with hyperemesis gravidarum, they found that the DNA variation around the GDF15 and IGFBP7 genes was associated with the condition.
+When the scientists compared variations in the DNA of pregnant women without nausea and vomiting with women with hyperemesis gravidarum, they found that the DNA variation around the GDF15 and IGFBP7 genes were associated with the condition.

 These findings were confirmed in an independent study that evaluated women with hyperemesis gravidarum.

-It appears that GDF15 and IGFBP7 proteins are abnormally high in women with severe nausea and vomiting, and researchers are now trying to determine whether these genetic protein levels can be safely altered during pregnancy to minimize symptoms.
+GDF15 and IGFBP7 proteins are abnormally high in women with severe nausea and vomiting, and researchers are now trying to determine whether these genetic protein levels can be safely altered during pregnancy to minimize symptoms.

-Prior to this recent research, studies on why some pregnant women develop symptoms of hyperemesis never clearly identified a cause.
+Before this recent research, studies on why some pregnant women develop symptoms of hyperemesis never clearly identified a cause.

 - Hormonal fluctuations.